-A: He would appreciate the distinction between the two.(601)
+A: He would appreciate the distinction between the two.
+601/

-If Mr. Scott did in fact make this notation prior to the assassination of John Kennedy, this Committee has not been able to determine why "sic" was used.(602)
+If Mr. Scott did in fact make this notation prior to the assassination of John Kennedy, this Committee has not been able to determine why "sic" was used.
+602/

-The description of Oswald is marked on this cable--with a double black line, a check mark and the notation "24 years old" in Ann Goodpasture's hand-writing.(603) At this point at least Ms. Goodpasture and Allan White, the DCOS, realized that the photograph they had described in MEXI 6453 was not of Oswald.(604) But this realization was evidently not shared by all the officers in the station.
+The description of Oswall is marked on this cable with a double black line, a check mark and the notation "24 years old" in Ann Goodpasture's hand-writing.
+603/ At it what point - gue do te this point at least Ms. Goodpasture and Allan White, the DCOS, realized that the photograph they had described in MEXI 6453 was not of Oswald.
+604/ But this realization was evidently not shared by all the officers in the station.
 Ms. Goodpasture remembers that there was some controversy in the station about whether the man described in the 10/11 cable was the same man who had been picked up by the Station's photographic surveillance.
 Ms. Goodpasture remembers that she believed, based on the cable, that the photograph reported in MEXI 6453 was not of Oswald.
-She said that she argued over the identification with Win Scott and that he said, "Oh, that may be incorrect" and so forth.
-But there was some quibbling over it.(605)
+She said that she argued over the identification with Win Scott and that he said, hoh, that may be incorrect and so forth.
+But there was some quibbling over it."
+605/ the dates when subsequent Mekico City Station actions Ms. Goodpasture noted that "We should ask occurred.
+No?"
+Barbara Manell noted that the dis-HQ for photo. semination requested by Paragraph 4 of the cable was done on 15 October 1963.
+Win Scott wrote, "Please set up "P" file on Lee Henry OSWALD and put all data we have into it.
+Photos?"
+606/ The document was sent to the files on 15 October 1963.
+607/ Hence, we know that Oswald's Mexico "P" file was opened on or about 15 October 1963 and that Win Scott asked that "all" information be included in the file.
+There is substantial reason to believe that most, it not all, of the information available to the Station was incorporated into the file at that time.
+608/